SuperOfficeDocs/superoffice-docs/docs/en/admin/options/learn/changing-labels.md

 description: Changing labels
 author: SuperOffice RnD
 so.date: 03.07.2023
+keywords: label
+so.user: admin
-keywords: Settings and maintenance so.topic: howto
+so.topic: howto
 language: en
 ---

 # Change labels

-SuperOffice CRM contains several fields whose names can be changed to customize the program to your organization's own requirements.
+SuperOffice contains several fields whose names can be changed to customize the program to your organization's own requirements. [!include[SM](../../../learn/includes/are-defined-sm.md)]

+You can change labels in all available languages in SuperOffice.
 For example, you may decide that all *Company* fields should be called *Organization* instead.

-These labels are defined in SuperOffice Settings and maintenance.
-You can change labels in all available languages in SuperOffice.

 > [!NOTE]
 > These changes apply only to SuperOffice CRM and not, for example, to reports or labels in Reporter Studio.